North York Moors Walks

 You start at the car park which sits just under the white horse and pick up the Cleveland Way to take you to the 978 ft (298 m) summit of Sutton Bank.
 The hill is a high point in the Hambleton Hills and commands splendid views over the North York Moors, the Vale of York and the Vale of Mowbray.
 At the summit you will find the fascinating Sutton Bank National Park Centre where you can find out how the dramatic landscape was formed in the ice age.
 From the viewing platform there are views of Roulston Scar, Hood Hill and Lake Gormire.
-Also look for gliders setting off from the top of the hill.
+There's a handy view indicator which displays all the landmarks you can see.
+Also look for gliders setting off from the top of the hill on fine days.

 From the summit you descend through woodland to Gormire Lake, passing the striking Whitestone Cliff as you go.
 You continue through the countryside before a final woodland section through the Hoodhill Field Plantation returns you to the car park.

-The route starts at Scalby Mills just north of Scarborough and heads west to Wykeham Forest.
+The route starts at Scalby Mills just north of Scarborough and heads west along the pretty Scarborough Sea Cut and Scalby Beck to Wykeham Forest.
 The woods consist mainly of pine trees with some great viewpoints to visit such as the Raptor viewpoint where you can look out for buzzards and crossbills.

 The next stage takes you through Dalby Forest where you pass the fascinating Bridestones with its fascinating sandstone sculptures.

-The route continues to another major walk highlight at the beautiful natural amphitheatre known as the Hole of Horcum shortly before crossing Levisham Moor to take you to Levisham.
+The route continues to another major walk highlight at the beautiful natural amphitheatre known as the Hole of Horcum shortly before crossing Levisham Moor to take you to Levisham, near Pickering.